vertica/vertica-containers/UDx-container/README.md

 In addition, this repository provides `vsdk-*` commmand line tools to simplify the development process.
 You can develop UDxs on your host machine, compile them within the UDx container, and then save the object files on your host machine to load into Vertica.

-For example, the `vsdk-vertica` command launches a container with a running Vertica instance.
-You can use this container to load and test your UDx.
+In addition, the `vsdk-vertica` command launches a container with a running Vertica instance.
+You can use this container to load and test your UDx without interfering with your production system.

 # Build the UDx container